-- 18. (Q) Where the village has issued notes in anticipation of tax collections and the tax collections are delinquent to the extent that it will require a large portion of the collection to retire the notes, must the notes be paid out of such collection, leaving the village without sufficient operating funds, or can the banks holding the notes legally continue to hold them and have the notes paid out of subsequent tax collections, other than the collection made during the year in which the notes were issued? - (A) Ohio Revised Code Section 133.10 provides that, "the sums so anticipated shall be deemed appropriated for the payment of such notes at maturity".
-Therefore, in spite of the delinquencies in tax collections, the amount anticipated must nevertheless be applied to the payment of the notes, and there is no authority to delay payment to subsequent tax settlements. - 19.
-(Q) If such notes are permitted to run past the maturity date without collection, and the appropriated funds are expended, may the village council at a later date appropriate money with which to pay the notes? - (A) No, funds for the payment of such anticipatory notes are appropriated as a matter of law.
-Where the funds appropriated as a matter of law are expended otherwise, and the time of payment of the notes has passed, there is no authority of law provided for their collections. - 20.
-(Q) If the village council has utilized the provisions of Ohio Revised Code Section 5705.191 in levying a tax for any of the purposes set forth in Ohio Revised Code Section 5705.19, how much money may village council borrow in anticipation of the tax receipts? - (A) Ohio Revised Code Section 5705.191 provides that, after the approval of such levy by vote and prior to the time when the first tax collection from such levy can be made, the taxing authority of the village may anticipate a fraction of the proceeds of such levy and issue anticipation notes in an amount not more than fifty percent of the total estimated proceeds of the levy throughout its life. - 21.
+- 18. Where the village has issued notes in anticipation of tax collections and the tax (Q)collections are delinquent to the extent that it will require a large portion of the collection to retire the notes, must the notes be paid out of such collection, leaving the village without sufficient operating funds, or can the banks holding the notes legally continue to hold them and have the notes paid out of subsequent tax collections, other than the collection made during the year in which the notes were issued?
+Ohio Revised Code Section 133.10 provides that, "the sums so anticipated shall be (A) deemed appropriated for the payment of such notes at maturity".
+Therefore, in spite of the delinquencies in tax collections, the amount anticipated must nevertheless be applied to the payment of the notes, and there is no authority to delay payment to subsequent tax settlements.
+19. If such notes are permitted to run past the maturity date without collection, and the (O)appropriated funds are expended, may the village council at a later date appropriate money with which to pay the notes?
+No, funds for the payment of such anticipatory notes are appropriated as a matter of (A) law.
+Where the funds appropriated as a matter of law are expended otherwise, and the time of payment of the notes has passed, there is no authority of law provided for their collections.
+20. (Q) If the village council has utilized the provisions of Ohio Revised Code Section 5705.191 in levving a tax for any of the purposes set forth in Ohio Revised Code Section 5705.19, how much money may village council borrow in anticipation of the tax receipts?
+Ohio Revised Code Section 5705.191 provides that, after the approval of such levy by (A) vote and prior to the time when the first tax collection from such levy can be made, the taxing authority of the village may anticipate a fraction of the proceeds of such levy and issue anticipation notes in an amount not more than fifty percent of the total estimated proceeds of the levy throughout its life.
+21. (Q)If, in submitting to the electorate the question of levying a tax, the village council has - 1.
 (Q) If, in submitting to the electorate the question of levying a tax, the village council has proceeded pursuant to Ohio Revised Code Section 5705.19 instead of 5705.191, may anticipation notes be issued as provided in Ohio Revised Code Section 5705.191. - (A) No, Ohio Revised Code Section 5705.19 does not provide specifically for the issuance of anticipation notes, so proceeds of the tax could be anticipated only as provided in Ohio Revised Code Section 133.10 (i.e. for a period of six months and the amount borrowed would be limited to one-half of the amount estimated to be received from the next ensuing settlement of taxes rather than one-half of the total estimated proceeds of the levy throughout its life).